hydroper-jet/lang/spec/1.0/source/src/type-expressions.md

 * Let *p* be *ResolveProperty*(*current scope*, undefined, string of <i>Identifier</i>)
 * It is a verify error if *p* is undefined.
 * It is a verify error if [*PropertyIsVisible*](*p*, *current scope*) is false.
+* It is a verify error if *p* is not a type and the rule is not followed by a postfix operator.
 * Return *p*.

 <i>NoQuestionPrefixTypeExpression</i> : <b>void</b>